So, you’d like to learn some facts about Colombia?

 With a rhythmic beat similar to a European waltz or Polska, Bambuco is typically a couple’s dance: a type of sensual waltz, with the only brief, delicate moments of contact between dancers.

-It is known that Colombian art has its roots dating back nearly 3,500 years.
+Colombian art has its roots dating back nearly 3,500 years.

 The art covers a wide range of media and styles.
 You’ll find it everything ranging from Spanish Baroque devotional painting to Quimbaya gold craftwork.
 To the “lyrical Americanism” of painter Alejandro Obregon.